 This article provides guidance on preparing your product file for upload in Transit.
-Transit makes it easy for suppliers to share product files with agencies and marketplaces.
+Transit makes it easy for suppliers to share product files with agencies.

-Suppliers, this is an easy way to ensure your agencies and marketplaces have the latest product data.
+Suppliers, this is an easy way to ensure your agencies have the latest product data.
 Agencies will receive a perfectly formatted product file for import to their system.
-In addition, the data you upload in Transit directly populates the B2B marketplaces (also known as Reach 2.0)!
+In addition, the data you upload in Transit directly populates B2B websites (also known as Reach 2.0)!

 To get started, log in to your Brandwise Passport.
 The Transit menu will display once you've selected your company name in the top-right.